centau/ecr/docs/api/Registry.md

     Will return the value of each of the given components.

-    Will return `nil` if the entity does not own the component.
+    Will return `nil` if the entity does not own a component.

 ---

 ### remove()

-Removes the given components from an entity.
+Removes the given components from the entity.

 - **Type**